• Skip to primary navigation

 • Capital One 360

-Capital One 360 is also a terrific choice.
-It’s where I originally stored my emergency fund all the way back when it was still ING Direct.
+Capital One 360 is also a good choice that I’ve used in the past.
+It’s where I originally stored my emergency fund (all the way back when online banking was pretty new and it was still called ING Direct).
 The advantage with Capital One 360 is that it allows you to create multiple sub-accounts, which makes it much easier to sub-divide your cash savings.

 Today, instead of keeping my emergency fund in Capital One 360, I use it mainly to hold money for my medium-term goals.